expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-03/lab03.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; imageObj.src="./red_panda.jpg" <br/>

-_Note the image is centered within the canvas.
-This is achieved by “aligning” the centres of both the canvas and the image (see variables destX and destY)._
+**Note:** The image is centered within the canvas.
+This is achieved by “aligning” the centres of both the canvas and the image (see variables destX and destY).

 ## C. Position the image on the canvas, and specify width and height of the image using [HTML canvas drawImage()](https://www.w3schools.com/tags/canvas_drawimage.asp) Method.
 1. Commnet following line. <br/>